toffeegryphon/ScoreReader2.0/README.md

 `segmentHeight`
 > Height of each segment in px.

-### DocumentAdapter
-Takes in the PdfRenderer of the PDF File and the target display size of the page, using the `page.xml` layout.

-`new DocumentAdapter(renderer, displaySize)` creates a RecyclerView Adapter of renderer, with each page of displaySize.x pixels wide and displaySize.y pixels tall.
-ScrollView enables the resulting bitmap to be larger than screen size.

 ## ChangeLog
 ### 21/08/2019
-- Improved `calculate()`
+1. Improved `calculate()`
-- Added `SegmentAdapter`
+2. Added `SegmentAdapter`
-- Added `finish()`
+3. Added `finish()`
-- Renamed `getPosition()` to `bookmarkPosition`
+4. Renamed `getPosition()` to `bookmarkPosition`
-- Added `segment_outline.xml`
+5. Added `segment_outline.xml`
-- Added Functionality: Segment outline, and SeekBar to change `segmentHeight`
+6. Added Functionality: Segment outline, and SeekBar to change `segmentHeight`
+---
+7. Abstracted portions of DocumentRecycler to SegmentBuilder, such that Document Recycler deals with generating Bitmap RecyclerView from PDF File only.